Cosby, Leicestershire: History

 Council houses were built along Park Road and in Lady Leys during the 1920s and 1930s, while the Settlement was established in 1938 when 48 houses each with a third of an acre to house out of work families from Wales and the North East of England.
 By 1951 the population had risen to 1,533, five times that of the village in the 17th century.
 In the 1960s large private housing estates were also built making the village one of Leicestershire's increasing number of dormitory settlements.

 The Great Central Railway, the last main line to be built from the north of England to London, opened on 15 Mar 1899 and ran past the east side of Cosby on an embankment.
 Although there was never a station at Cosby, this section of the line was well known for the lengthy curve which for northbound trains was to the right (east), after coming out of which the city of Leicester would be directly ahead and the route would be almost ruler straight all the rest of the way to the centre of the city, a distance of almost 5 miles (8 km).
 Railwaymen referred to this curve as Cosby Corner.
 The line closed on 5 May 1969; today the rear gardens of many adjacent homes have been extended up over the embankment.

+Captain Robert_Kirby_Kirkman MC (25 June 1891 – 9 May 1938) was born in the village who was an English World War I flying ace credited with eight aerial victories.

 The "Victory Show", a commemoration of World War II, is held at Foxlands Farm on a 100-acre site in September and is the largest event in the country.
 The show hosts re-enactments of military events.